nodejs/node/doc/contributing/maintaining-types-for-nodejs.md

    type of file being loaded, Node.js will execute the file as if it was one of the file types it can execute by default.

-Some additional specifics around the current thinking include:
+Some additional specifics around the current approach include:

 * loaders already provide a number of the components needed to satisfy the requirements above.
 They already provide the Node.js